Noumannomi123/GYM-management-System/README.md

    - Choose the `gym.sql` file located in the `/database` directory of the project.

 6. **Run the Application:**
    - In Eclipse, navigate to `/src/database/Database.java`.
 Go to line 25, 26.
-Change the username and password that you used to set-up the Xampp admin.
+Change the username and password that you used to set-up the Xampp admin account.
    - Run the application.

 7. **Login Credentials:**